lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 - Create a new Rails app
 - Launch a web server to test your app locally
 - Generate a new controller from the command line
-- Check your routes with the relevant `rake` task
+- Check your routes with the relevant `rails` command

 ### Generate a CoachingController